REGULATORY INVESTIGATIONS AND ADVICE

 We also have experience advising individuals subject to internal disciplinary investigations as to whether and when the obligation to self-report the matter to the SRA has been triggered.

-Our regulatory practice is led by Partner Andrew Pavlovic, who is recognised as a ‘Rising Star’ by The Legal 500 2021 and 2022 for professional discipline.
+Our regulatory practice is led by Partner Andrew Pavlovic, who is recognised as a ‘Next Generation Partner’ by Legal 500 UK 2023 for professional discipline.
 The Legal 500 2022 notes that Andrew ‘understands that litigation and investigations can have a huge impact on mental health, so he is always cautious in how he communicates with clients’.

 Andrew Pavlovic’s recent experience includes the following: